Propulsion-Power-TU-Delft/PyShockflow/README.md

 ![Description of image](images/high_order_zoom.png)

 ##### CO2 with real gas effects #####
-Test case for real gas effects documented in "A Hybrid Real/Ideal Gas Mixture Computational Framework to Capture Wave Propagation in Liquid Rocket Combustion Chamber Conditions" by D'Alessandro et al. The generalised Roe's scheme formulation has been taken from [2].
+Test case for real gas effects documented in [4].
+The generalised Roe's scheme formulation has been taken from [2].
 The following picture reports comparison between the reference data from the article, and two simulations run with the Roe's generalized scheme for real gas, with and without Entropy fix.
 ![Description of image](images/co2_validation.png)